 Do you offer annual plans?

 Yes - we do offer annual plan versions of our Sprout, Tree, Forest, and Enterprise plans.
 If you are interested in purchasing an annual plan, contact us!

 We accept all major credit cards for standard plans.
 We accept ACH and wire payments for enterprise plans and annual plans.

 A user is anyone with a login to the Cypress Dashboard that has been granted permission to see test results for your organization.

 We consider each time the it() function is called to be a single test.
 Only test runs recorded to the Cypress Dashboard when running Cypress headlessly count toward your plan limit.
 For example: If you record a run to the Cypress Dashboard which contains 10 spec files, with each spec file containing 5 `it()` functions, this would count as 50 Test Recordings.

 Test Parallelization is the intelligent load balancing of your spec files which runs your tests in parallel across available machines when running in Continuous Integration.
 This ensures that your tests run as fast as possible, with no need for manual configuration.
 Learn more about parallelization in our docs.

 What's run grouping?

-Run grouping helps you organize your tests.
-Cypress offers the ability to group separate `cypress run` tasks within the same run view.
+Run grouping helps you organize your test results in the Cypress Dashboard.
 This is useful if you want to run the same group of tests across different environments, across several directories in a monorepo, and more.
 Read more about grouping in our docs.